New Zealand North Island Itinerary 7 days

 Check out Giapo Ice Cream – I had the pleasure of checking out Giapo when I was in Auckland recently and I have to say this is one cool experience you do not want to miss.
 They are passionate about helping others see ice cream in a different way.
 They’ve created a unique ice cream experience in Auckland.
 This is an ice cream tasting experience with a twist.
 The best ice cream in New Zealand.

-Walk along the Auckland Waterfront and check out the restaurants and bars or take a ferry to Waiheke Island and go for a wine tasting.
+If you are looking to spend a few days in Auckland, walk along the Waterfront and check out the restaurants and bars or take a ferry to Waiheke Island and go for a wine tasting.
 There is a lot to do in the surrounding islands such as food and wine-tasting, beaches and beautiful landscapes, and walking trails.

 Whangarei is a great city in the far north and often used as a base for activities around the Bay of Islands.
 Captain James Cook and the crew of the Endeavour were the first Europeans to land in the Harbour.
 On 15 November 1769 they caught about one hundred fish there which they classified as bream prompting Cook to name the area Bream Bay.

 Sailing around Whangarei, seeing dolphins and beautiful scenery.